Do a Yoga and Writing Retreat in Bali

-- $2450 per person to cover accommodation, language classes, cooking school, writing workshops, airport pickup and co-working space membership.
+- $3550 per person to cover accommodation, yoga, language classes, cooking school, writing workshops, airport pickup and 24-hour support.
 Once you’re in, a small deposit is needed to secure your spot, and full payment is due 90 days before the program starts.

 Upcoming Program Dates:

 Successful applicants will be intelligent, open-minded creatives looking for some real-world journalism experience and to get a taste of Indonesia beyond its tourism vortex.
 Do note though that the course is just that: a course.
 You don’t need to already have a foot in the door of the media industry to apply, nor do you already need to be the best writer.
 All the skills you’ll need to start sculpting your words like a pro and getting published will be taught as part of the curriculum.
 In fact, many students often keep writing for Global Hobo on a (paid) freelance basis once the course is over.

 We’re passionate about sharing stories that tell more than one narrative about a place or issue, encourage a diversity of voices and open up important discussions about culture, identity, politics, class and travel.
 We’re also determined to support local businesses in Bali, travel sustainably and make as much effort as possible to immerse ourselves in the local community.
 What’s more, a percentage of each workshop sold goes directly towards sending skilled volunteers to Chios in Greece.
 Not everyone has the privilege of travelling for pleasure, and right now, thousands of refugees are displaced from their home countries due to conflict or persecution while they await processing.
 If you’d like to know more about this project, or read this piece our editor wrote about here.